david001g/flutter_news/README.md

 ## Features

-- **Cross-Platform Compatibility:** FlutterNews is designed to run smoothly on both web and mobile platforms, making it accessible to a broader audience.

 - **Clean Architecture:** The app is structured with clean architecture principles, promoting code organization, separation of concerns, and ease of maintenance.

 - **REST API Integration:** FlutterNews fetches news data from [NewsAPI](https://newsapi.org/) to keep users updated with the latest news and information.